 All ground floor.
 1 x king-size double.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with sofa bed.

 Gas central heating.
-Electric oven and hob, microwave, fridge/freezer, washer dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
+Electric oven and hob, microwave, fridge/freezer, washer dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs, WiFi.
 Fuel and power inc. in rent.
 Egyptian-cotton bed linen and towels inc. in rent.
 Travel cot and highchair available on request.
 Off road parking for 1 car.
 Enclosed decked area with furniture.
 Shared use of swimming pool, games room, fishing lake and children's play area.
 One well behaved pet welcome.
 Sorry, no smoking.
 Shop and pub 2 miles.
 Note: Lodge sleeps three adults or two adults and up to two children.
 Note: There is a lake at this property, children should be supervised.
 Note: Swimming pool is open approx from Easter school holidays until October half-term.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.